 An alternative way of expressing this perspective is that it appears to be premature to consider changes to the IPv6 address plan when we have so little experience with deployment of IPv6.
-It would appear that we are not qualified to make such decision and leave them to more qualified individuals.
+It would appear that we are not qualified to make such decisions and we should defer the entire matter to more qualified individuals.
 Who would they be?
 From this perspective they would be the network engineers of the future who would have had 10-20 years of IPv6 operational experience.

 Lets look at this assertion in a little more detail.
-Now if the consumption analysis in RFC3177 is indeed flawed, and uptake is larger than has been anticipated here, then yes, there will still be large pools of unallocated address space available, and yes, it will be possible, in theory at any rate, to use a different addressing plan on this remaining space which targets a higher utilization rate.
+If the consumption analysis in RFC3177 is indeed flawed, and uptake is larger than has been anticipated, then yes, there will still be large pools of unallocated address space available, and yes, it will be possible, in theory at any rate, to use a different addressing plan on this remaining space which targets a higher utilization rate.
 However the installed base of IPv6 will also be extremely large at this point.
-Indeed it will be so large that the problem of inertial mass and potential inequities in distribution structures will effectively imply that any changes will be extremely tough.
+Indeed the deployed base will be so large that the problem of inertial mass and potential inequities in distribution structures will effectively imply that any changes will be extremely tough, if feasible at all.